phanakata/art_identification_using_CNN/README.md

 # art_identifcation_using_CNN
-Codes for indentifying arts using convolutional neural networks (CNN).
+Codes for identifying arts using convolutional neural networks (CNN).
 We used art paintings provided Painter by Numbers competionKaggle competion https://www.kaggle.com/c/painter-by-numbers/data.

 In this package we provide codes for preprocessing purposes such as, resizing images and relabeling data, and CNN models implemented in TensorFlow.